EVALUATION OF ANTIOXIDANT ACTIVITY OF ETHANOL AND CHLOROFORM EXTRACTS OF WILD AND MICROPROPAGATED CLEOME VISCOSA LINN.HTML Full Text

 FIG. 2: EFFECT OF WILD AND CALLUS EXTRACTS IN DPPH RADICAL SCAVENGING ASSAY WITH COMPARED STANDARD COMPOUND ASCORBIC ACID

-In response to the increased popularity and greater demand for medicinal plants, a number of conservation groups are recommending that wild medicinal plants be brought into cultivation.
+In response to the increased popularity and greater demand for medicinal plants, several conservation groups are recommending that wild medicinal plants be brought into cultivation.

-Ethanol and chloroform extracts wild and callus is results was observed in 77.74%, 76.45% and 63.54%, 55.16% respectively at the concentration of 1 mg/ml.
+Ethanol and chloroform extract wild, and callus is resulted were observed in 77.74%, 76.45% and 63.54%, 55.16% respectively at the concentration of 1 mg/ml.
 The DPPH radical scavenging activity methanolic extracts of C. viscosa has the lowest free radical scavenging potential.
 The maximum highest antioxidant potential percentage value was reported to be 50% 17.
 In the present study, wild and callus ethanol extracts of C. viscosa was effective DPPH radical scavenging activity compared with chloroform extracts.

 ACKNOWLEDGEMENT: The authors are thankful to the Secretary and Principal, Ramakrishna Mission Vivekananda College (Autonomous), Mylapore, Chennai, India for providing all facilities.

-- Vijyalakshmi R and Ravindran R: Preliminary comparative phytochemical screening of root extracts of Diospyrus ferrea (Wild.)
-Bakh and Arva lanata (L.) Juss.
+- Vijyalakshmi R and Ravindran R: Preliminary comparative phytochemical screening of root extracts of ferrea (Wild.)
+Bakh and A. lanata (L.) Juss.
 Ex Schultes.
-Asian Journal of Plant Science and Research 2012; 2: 581-587.
+Asian J of Plant Sci and Res 2012; 2: 581-587.

 - Bhatia A, Anand M, Singla R and Sharma A: Antioxidant activity of native and micro-propagated Tylophora indica leaves extract: A comparative study.
 Journal of Natural Product and Plant Resources 2013; 3(1): 1-7.